jpswade/jpswade.github.io/_posts/2007-01-12-mobile-unlocked.md

 > IMEI:

-3. The third way involves using buy methods, such as buying from ebay, gsm-unlock.com or fonefunshop.co.uk, but as these methods are completly untested (by me), and they don&#8217;t tell you how it works, I wouldn&#8217;t advise them.
+3. The third way involves using buy methods, such as buying from ebay, gsm-unlock.com or fonefunshop.co.uk, but as these methods are completly untested (by me), and they don't tell you how it works, I wouldn't advise them.

 I used method 2, and after a few emails back and forth, and a phone call from the previous owner, I was provided with 2 unlock codes and told that one of them would work.